linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 ### Test the Tweet Function

-At this point, the bot is running, and if you wait long enough, then it should send a scheduled tweet.
+At this point, the bot is running, and if you wait long enough, then it should send a scheduled Tweet.
 We can also test `pressSelect` on its own and make sure the tweeting function works, you need to modify the code slightly.

 1. Comment out the last line of the code in `snes.js` and call `pressSelect` directly: